GiliKing/text-design/README.md

 # text-design

-using javascript event listener to creat a nice transition text
+using javascript event listener to create a nice transition text

 link to the page